naze-da/NovaOS/Documentation/Userspace/NovaWM.md

-# Using LemonWM
+# Using NovaWM

-LemonWM is the window manager for Lemon OS.
+NovaWM is the window manager for Nova OS.

 ## Shortcuts
 - Alt + F4 to close a window